 - Complete at least one race per season – I’m starting the year again with a 500 Mile Virtual Race Across Alaska Winter Challenge – Last year, I participated in the RAAWC for the first time.
 I originally signed up to complete 500 miles during the three winter months, which I achieved on my NordicTrack bike.
 I did such a great job, that I actually bumped up to the next level and managed to completed 850 miles from the first day of winter until the last day of winter!
 This year, I am committed once again to 500 miles.
 This year, I’d like to compete at least one race each season.

 - Increase flexibility – I’m getting more flexible, but for a long time I couldn’t even sit criss-cross-applesauce – that’s how tight my hip flexors have been.
 It’s really not good to be that inflexible (I’m convinced it plays a role in the lower back problems I’ve had) and I’ve incorporated more stretching into my daily routine.

-So, I’ve shared my healthy goals for 2016.
+I’ve shared my healthy new year’s resolution ideas for 2023.
 What are yours?
 And what’s your best tip for not being in the 92% of population that doesn’t achieve their goals?